 Forget the Dell XPS 13's physics-defying InfinityEdge display, which is lightyears ahead – even Apple's 13-inch MacBook Pro with Retina, once seen as slightly tubby compared to the Air, has a smaller footprint and takes up slightly less space on your lap.

 Yet, the old ‘if it ain't broke’ mantra applies – at least to a point.
 The MacBook Air's aluminum unibody design, which supports the main enclosure and the display, is as durable as ever.
 Its lid can be easily raised with a single hand and doesn't droop in any position, and you have to press really hard to detect flex on the machine's base or lid.

-It's also easy to clean with a damp cloth.
-If there's one drawback, it's that the aluminum body can scratch easily to leave permanent black marks, so you should consider buying a sleeve if you're going to sling it into a bag for transportation.
+The MacBook Air is also easily cleaned with a damp cloth.
+If there’s one drawback, it’s that the aluminum body can easily scratch to leave permanent black marks, so you should consider buying a sleeve if you’re going to carry it around with you.

 Bill Thomas Gabe Carey have also contributed to this review